Adam Ružička: Professional

-Ružička spent his entire first professional season with the Flames' American Hockey League affiliate, the Stockton Heat, and posted 27 points (10 goals, 17 assists) in 54 games.
+Ružička spent his entire first professional season with the Calgary Flames' American Hockey League (AHL) affiliate, the Stockton Heat, and posted 27 points (10 goals, 17 assists) in 54 games.
 Due to the ongoing COVID-19 pandemic, the Heat played the 2020–21 season in Calgary as part of a newly formed Canadian Division.
 Stockton ultimately finished with an 11–17–2 record after losing 17 of its final 20 games.
 As a 21-year-old AHL sophomore, Ružička led the Heat with 11 goals and 21 points in 28 games.
 The Flames recalled Ružička from Stockton on 12 April 2021, but returned him to the AHL five days later without playing any NHL games.
+He set a Heat franchise record by recording four consecutive three-point games during the season.
+Ružička made his NHL debut on 16 May 2021 in a 6–5 overtime win over the Vancouver Canucks.
+He finished the season with three games played, registering one assist.